School Offers Job Back To Lunch Lady Fired For Feeding Student With No Money & She Says No

 — FOX59 News (@FOX59) May 17, 2019

-New Hampshire Union Leader reports that Kimball has been a member of the high schools lunch staff for over four years.
+New Hampshire Union Leader reports that Kimball has been a member of the high schools lunch staff for more than four years.
 According to Bonnie, two of her co-workers resigned after learning why she was fired.

 In separate statements, both the school district and the company confirmed they would evaluate and improve their policies moving forward so this type of situation doesn’t happen again.